 The chef smiled, apparently happy someone asked.
 “It’s powder from wine residue,” she said.
 “They first found it inside wine casks.”

-I said some more-professional version of “What the fuck?” and added, “Then who figured out how to bake with it?”
+I said some more-professional version of “Wait, what?” and added, “Then who figured out how to bake with it?”

 She shrugged.
 “I’m more into food science than food history.
 But I’d certainly like to know.”